Aliases for TAS2R38 Gene

 GeneCards Summary for TAS2R38 Gene

 TAS2R38 (Taste 2 Receptor Member 38) is a Protein Coding gene.
-Diseases associated with TAS2R38 include dental caries and common cold.
+Diseases associated with TAS2R38 include Alexithymia and Dental Caries.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and bitter taste receptor activity.
-An important paralog of this gene is TAS2R42.
+An important paralog of this gene is TAS2R3.

 UniProtKB/Swiss-Prot for TAS2R38 Gene